Aramaic Enoch Scroll

-The Aramaic Enoch Scroll is a non-published, complete copy of the Book of Enoch that is rumored to be in the possession of private investors.
+The Aramaic Enoch Scroll is a non-published, complete copy of the Book of Enoch which is rumored to be in possession of private investors.

-There is no proof of its existence, but according to the former chief editor of the official Dead Sea Scrolls editorial team, John Strugnell (deceased 2007), the scroll is well preserved, and microfilmed.
+There is no proof of its existence, but according to the former chief editor of the official Dead Sea Scrolls editorial team, John Strugnell (1930 - 2007), the scroll is well preserved, and microfilmed.
 Strugnell said that he was shown the microfilm in 1990, during the Kuwait crisis, but he was never able to buy it for the editorial team.

 Qumran Cave 11

 According to Strugnell, the scroll was found in the Qumran "Cave 11", in 1956, together with the other, already publicized scrolls and fragments.
 This cave was found by the same Bedouin, Abu Dahoud, who found the first cave in 1947.

 Apart from this and another scroll from Cave 11 that he claimed to have seen, Strugnell had heard Gerald Lankester Harding, the director of Jordan's Department of Antiquities (1936–1956), speak of at least two, never-published scrolls from the same find.
 These, or some of them, were at that time (the Kuwait crisis) about to be bought by private, probably European collectors or bankers.
 The reason for buying them was for investments.
-Although Strugnell had arrangements with serious buyers who would publicize the scrolls, he was not able to convince the owners to sell.
+Although Strugnell had arrangements with serious buyers who would publicize the scrolls, he was not able to convince the owners to sell them.

 Abu Dahoud has confirmed that he and ten other men found the cave, and sold the scrolls to many different people.